morganprieur/Some_of_my_work/README.md

 They are also able to:
 - write tickets to request for an article or book review,
 - write a review answering to a ticket,
 - write a review and the ticket at the same time.

+This application respects accessibility (WCAG) and eco-design ("Green code") rules.

 [Repo](https://github.com/morganprieur/Literary_reviews/tree/main)